udawat/Explore-Labs-GPS-Receiver-ublox-MAX-M8Q/README.md

-# Explore Labs GPS Receiver - ublox MAX-M8Q - <a title="u-blox MAX-M8" href="http://explorelabs.com/gps-receiver-ublox-max-m8q" target="_blank">Link to product</a>
+# Explore Labs GPS Receiver - ublox MAX-M8Q

 <p>The Global Positioning System (GPS) is a satellite-based navigation system made up of a network of 24 or more satellites.
 Explore Labs GPS Receiver is a 72-channel device based on the uBlox 8th generation chipset that captures those signals and provides accurate location and time information.
 It has an operating voltage of 3.3V to 5.5V, a high quality ceramic patch antenna on board, and connects to your system via TTL serial broken out on 2.54 cm breadboard compatible pads.</p>